lab11/eagle/doc/BOM.md

   1. I always start by sorting by the "Parts" column.
   2. Delete the things that aren't actually parts (e.g. LOGOs)
+  3. Merge rows displaying the same components; this should usually be done directly by EAGLE when exporting parts, but does not happen when one variant of the component already contains attributes and others do not (such as when you copied parts and changed their value).
-  3. Make sure all the parts are accurately represented in the BOM.
+  4. Make sure all the parts are accurately represented in the BOM.
-     - There should be a DIGIKEY column that contains the digikey part numbers for all of the parts.
+     - There should be a `DIGIKEY` column that contains the digikey part numbers for all of the parts.
      - If a different place carries the part then add that as a column as well.
        For instance maybe only mouser sells a part.
-Then add a column called MOUSER and put the part number in that column.
+Then add a column called `MOUSER` and put the part number in that column.

 Save the bom as `board-name_bom.xlsx`.
 Yes, it's a little weird to use Excel format, but it is the industry standard.
 All assemblers will accept